peterhebert/custom-query-shortcode/readme.txt

 = Twig Template Support =
 Starting with version 0.4, you can use Twig templates for your output.
 Support for Twig is provided by the <a href="https://github.com/timber/timber">Timber</a> library.

-This requires that Timber be be installed as a <a href="https://en-ca.wordpress.org/plugins/timber-library/">plugin</a> or <a href="http://timber.github.io/timber/#getting-started">included in your theme</a>.
+This requires that Timber 2.x be installed as a <a href="https://timber.github.io/docs/v2/installation/installation/">Composer dependency</a>.

-To use a Twig template for your query output, simply use the 'twig_template' parameter instead of the 'lens' parameter, and provide the path to your template:
+To use a Twig template for your query output, simply use the &#39;twig_template&#39; parameter instead of the &#39;lens&#39; parameter, and provide the path to your template.
+By default, Timber looks within the <code>views</code> folder in your active theme.
+You can <a href="https://timber.github.io/docs/v2/guides/template-locations/#changing-the-default-folder-for-twig-files">change the default template location</a> in Timber.

-<code>[query twig_template="folder/template-name.twig"]</code>
+Examples:

+<pre><code>
+[query twig_template="template-name.twig"]
+[query twig_template="folder/template-name.twig"]
+</code></pre>

 == Installation ==